PrefectHQ/prefect/docs/orchestration/flow_config/storage.md

 ### Azure Blob Storage

-[Azure Storage](/api/latest/storage.md#azure) is a storage option that uploads flows to an Azure Blob container.
+[Azure Storage](/api/latest/storage.md#azure) is a storage option that saves flows to and references flows stored in an Azure Blob container.

 ```python
 from prefect import Flow